morimekta/providence/providence-config/src/site/markdown/index.md

 }
 ```

-### Sources Root
+### Includes

-Files referenced in the include statements can follow one of two patterns."

-- Relative to the PWD directory of the including file.
+Files referenced in the include statements must be relative to the PWD directory of the including file.
-- Relative to (not including parent directories) of one of the "config roots".

-Each config root is simply a directory that contains configs, including subdirectories.

-With this path inclusion with ways of overriding, it should be possible to change
-what files are included based on a set of config source root directories, and swapping
-out directories based on the current "mode" of operation.

-Note that it is currently **not** possible to swap out individual config files without
-using symlinks or similar, and it is not possible to load config directly from resources.
-In those cases, you should use the "compiled" config output instead of the raw config
-files.